-In theory I take a disciplined approach to investing.
+In theory, I take a disciplined approach to invest.
 I have a basic system I follow and it has been very good to me.
 I have never calculated my returns however, my investment accounts have steadily increased and I have basically avoided the recent downturns in the market in the last few years.

 How I got interested in investing